IfeSunmola/earth-lang/to-fix.md

     }
 }
 ```

 It's correct, but the yeet statement is added by the compiler, so it just
 makes it seem ... of.

+---

+Not sure if this will be problematic later on but if there's no main
+function, everything will be done inside the static block

+---